cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 used to spin up replica clusters.
 They both rely on the definition of external clusters.

-Given that there are several possible backup methods and combinations of backup storage that the CloudNativePG operator provides, please refer to the ["Recovery" section](recovery.md) for guidance for each method.
+Given that there are several possible backup methods and combinations of backup storage that the CloudNativePG operator provides, please refer to the ["Recovery" section](recovery.md) for guidance on each method.

 !!!
 Seealso "API reference"
     Please refer to the ["API reference for the `bootstrap` section](api_reference.md#BootstrapConfiguration)